-Are you facing the “Error connecting to Apple ID server” on your iPhone while trying to log in with your Apple ID?
-The Apple ID is your singular way to access the various Apple services.
+Are you facing the โError connecting to Apple ID serverโ on your iPhone while trying to log in with your Apple ID?
+The Apple ID is your single way of accessing various Apple services.

-You may face the Error connecting to the Apple ID server if the concerned servers are down for maintenance.
-Also, bugs in the iOS or network settings, use of VPN apps, and wrong time zone can lead to errors in connecting to the Apple ID server.
+You may face an Error connecting to the Apple ID server if the concerned servers are down for maintenance.
+Also, bugs in the iOS or network settings, use of VPN apps, and wrong time zones can lead to errors in connecting to the Apple ID server.

 The error connecting to the Apple ID server can happen on any Apple device.
-This guide primarily focuses on resolving the issue while using an iPhone.
-Even iPad users can take help from this guide.
-There isn’t too much difference between iOS and iPadOS.
+This guide primarily focuses on resolving the issue while using an iPhone, but it can also help iPad users.
+There isnโt much difference between iOS and iPadOS.

 Best Ways to Fix Errors Connecting to Apple ID Server

-To connect to the Apple ID server smoothly and continue using the various Apple services, undertake the following fixes.
+Undertake the following fixes to connect to the Apple ID server smoothly and continue using the various Apple services.

 1. Restart the iPhone

-It could be a random bug that just showed up and you can fix that with a restart.
+It could be a random bug that just showed up, and you can fix it with a restart.

-2. When prompted with Slide to Power Off on the screen, comply with the instruction.
+- When prompted with Slide to Power Off on the screen, comply with the instructions.

-3. Let the iPhone turn off and after a few seconds, press the side button to turn the iPhone on.
+- Let the iPhone turn off, and after a few seconds, press the side button to turn it on.

 2. Turn off the VPN

-Sometimes having the VPN enabled on the iPhone can slow down the network.
+Sometimes,ย having the VPN enabled on the iPhone can slow down the network.
 To access the Apple services associated with your Apple ID, disable the VPN.
-You can access the VPN app and turn it off.
-You may also disable the VPN in the iOS settings.
+You can access the VPN app and turn it off, or youย may also disable the VPN in the iOS settings.

 3. Check your Network

-Maybe your WiFi network is at fault because you are facing an error connecting to the Apple ID server.
+Maybe your WiFi network is at fault because youย faceย an error connecting to the Apple ID server.
 Switch to another WiFi network if it is available.
 Otherwise, complain to your ISP.

-Ask them if they are undertaking any maintenance due to which the network is down.
-Try to manually reset the WiFi router or again take the help of your ISP support.
+Ask them if they are undertaking any maintenanceย that is causing theย network to be down.
+Try to manually reset the WiFi router or again seek help fromย your ISP support.
 You may also use Mobile Data on your iPhone, which may be slower than WiFi.
 It may not solve the connectivity error with Apple ID servers.

 4. Update iOS

-Remove any bugs on the current version of iOS by updating it to a newer build.
-Due to bugs on the beta version of iOS or when the iOS is not updated for a long time, you may face other issues along with connectivity issues to the Apple ID server.
+Update the current version of iOS to a newer build to remove any bugs.
+Due to bugs in the beta version of iOS or when the iOS is not updated for a long time, you may face other issues, including connectivity issues to the Apple ID server.

 5. Sign Out of Apple ID